Ayfred/dissertation_maxime_mu/paper/questions.md

 ## I. Introduction
     Synthetic Data and its Importance in the Healthcare Domain

-    Limitations of traditional data sources
+    Non-LLM based data generation methods
+        - Training large data might pose a challenge

     LLMs as a powerful tool for generating synthetic data

-    Existing Research on LLMs for data generation
+        - Hypothesis on if LLMs are good data generators

-    Traditional data generation methods

 ## II.
-Literature Review / Related Work
+Literature Review
     Why is Tabular Data is so Important ?
         Tabular Data is Used Everywhere
         Key attributes of Tabular Data